topo-gps/android-manual/en/main/dashboard.rst

 The dashboard consists out of three items: the :ref:`position button <ss-position-button>`, a :ref:`panel <ss-panel>` with counters and the :ref:`route button <ss-route-button>`.
 These items are discussed in more detail below.
+If you swipe the dashboard updward, the :ref:`menu <sec-menu>` will become visible.

 .. _ss-position-button: